From our Global Law Section

 Jurisdictions around the world (including in the United States, France, Germany and Holland) generally recognise, to some extent, the principle that contracting parties owe each other a duty of good faith in the performance of their contractual obligations.
 This piece will look at the differing approaches taken in several jurisdictions and how English law has developed in this regard.

-In the United States, the principle of good faith is enshrined in the Uniform Commercial Code Section 1-304 which provides that “every contract or duty within this Act imposes an obligation of good faith in its performance or enforcement”.
+US doctrine In the United States, the principle of good faith is enshrined in the Uniform Commercial Code Section 1-304 which provides that “every contract or duty within this Act imposes an obligation of good faith in its performance or enforcement”.